aws-solutions/serverless-bot-framework/README.md

 When using the 'Leave Feedback' intent, the bot only accepts one-word feedback.

+## Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/serverless-bot-framework/operational-metrics.html).

 ---

 Copyright 2020-2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.